 Five Things to Beware Of

 Car boot sales are relatively unregulated.
 Sellers don't charge or collect sales tax and things change hands in a rather informal fashion.
-For that reason, you need to be careful of:
+For that reason, you need to be on the lookout for:

 - Sharp traders Like poker and pool, car boots have their wolves in sheep's clothing.
 You think you've found a valuable Royal Crown Derby figurine and the sweet housewifely lady who is selling it hasn't a clue about it's value.
 That's why she's willing to part with it for virtually pennies.
 "It was just part of some cartons full of junk in my gran's attic," she assures you.
 Just a dust collector as far as she's concerned.
 Don't kid yourself.
 She probably has two dozen knock-offs, exactly the same, in the boot of her car, waiting for more suckers just like you to wander along.